newrelic/newrelic-prometheus-exporters-packages/README.md

 When added open a PR and once merged to master a github action workflow will start building and uploading packages to Github.

  - In case one exporter definition has been modified or added the exporter will be released for the os requested and a Github release will be created
- - In case two exporter definitions have been modified the pipeline fail.
+ - In case more than one exporter definitions have been modified the pipeline fail.

 Please notice that exporters have their own `build` script but they share the packaging scripts, located under `./scripts`